incetarik/telegram-bot-framework/README.md

 - You can listen for events, the package uses RxJS Observables.
 - You can disable emitting an event for property changes or action/command functions.
-- You can set `start` function manually, in that case do not forget to call `init()` function to provide all of these functionalities.
-If you do not define `start` function manually, then it will be defined automatically that starts the bot.
+- You can set `run` function manually, in that case do not forget to call `init()` function to provide all of these functionalities.
+If you do not define `run` function manually, then it will be defined automatically that starts the bot.
 - You can reach the underlying `Telegraf` instance by `this.ref`.
 - You can reach the current `ContextMessageUpdate` by `this.context`.